 - Damaged ligaments

-A dog wheelchair provides support to assist the dog when walking, running and playing.
+A dog wheelchair for back legs provides support to assist the dog when walking, running and playing.

 This means that despite whatever other physical problems they may have, they can still enjoy the crucial exercise they need to be as healthy as possible and prevent them gaining weight.